 By keeping interest rates low to lessen the cost of borrowing for companies, NICs subsidize corporations by letting savers earn interest rates lower than the inflation rate.

 Typically, population growth rates in NICs are declining, in comparison to other developing countries.

 Countries that can be Categorized as NICs

-The category of “newly industrialized country” does not come with exact requirements; thus, a list can easily be disputed.
-However, experts deem the following countries as NICs: Thailand, Mexico, South Africa, Brazil, Singapore, Turkey, Taiwan, India, and Hong Kong.
+The category of “newly industrialized country” is not completely agreed upon; thus, many on a list can easily be disputed.
+However, many experts deem the following countries as NICs: Thailand, Mexico, South Africa, Brazil, Singapore, Turkey, Taiwan, India, and Hong Kong.